Run-Wild-Studio/Easy-API/docs/API-setup/creating-your-api.md

 ### Name

-Setup a name for you api, so you can easily keep track of what you're importing.
+Setup a name for your api, so you can easily keep track of what you're importing.

+### Target Site

+If you have a multi-site Craft installation, you'll have an additional “Target Site” setting where you can select which site the elements should be initially saved in.
+The content will get propagated to your other sites from there, according to your fields’ Translation Method settings.

 ### Api URL

 Provide the URL for your api.
 This can be an absolute URL, relative (to the web root) and make use of any [aliases](https://docs.runwildstudio.co.nz/v3/config/#aliases).
+If this API is fetching data relative to another entity insert {{ Id }} in the URL and select Parent Element Type and Parent Element Id Field to dynamically update the URL per parent entity record.

+### Parent Element Type

+Select the [element type](../mapping/element-types.md) you wish to use when fetching data from an API which is related to another entity.

+### Parent Element Id Field

+Select the field that is used from the parent element when you are using a parent element to determine the API URL.

-### Api Type
+### Content Type

-Set the Api Type to match the type of data you're importing.
+Set the Content Type to match the type of data you're importing.
 Your options are:

 - JSON
 - XML

+### Authorization

+Enter the authorization value for the API call.

 ### Element Type

 Select the [element type](../content-mapping/element-types.md) you wish to import your api content into.

-### Target Site

-If you have a multi-site Craft installation, you'll have an additional “Target Site” setting where you can select which site the elements should be initially saved in.
-The content will get propagated to your other sites from there, according to your fields’ Translation Method settings.
+### Use API from front end

+Tick this checkbox when you want to use the Easy API entry from the front end of your site to get live calls.

+### Use Job Queue

+Tick this checkbox if you want to use Craft's job queue to continuously fetch data from the API to update your site.

+### Job Queue Process Order

+When using job queue enter an integer to determine the sequence of Easy API entries that are processed (1 is processed first).

 ### Import Strategy